Top 10 Tourist Destinations in Israel

 4. Sea of Galilee

 This inland sea is where Jesus performed many of his miracles like walking on the water and the feeding of the multitude.
 The fresh water sea is perfect for boat trips and for swimming and is surrounded by stunning countryside.
-Along the edges of the sea are various Biblical sites and small quaint chapels.
+Along the edges of the sea of Galilee are various Biblical sites and small quaint chapels.

 5. Dead Sea

-As the lowest point on Earth a visit here is a once-in-a-lifetime experience.
+The Dead Sea is the lowest point on Earth a visit here is a once-in-a-lifetime experience.
 The sea’s unique salinity (8.6 saltier than the sea) makes the water thick and almost oily so that you can’t sink.
 You can float in the Dead Sea and benefit from the rejuvenating qualities of the highly concentrated minerals.

 6. Red Sea, Eilat